Anomalous discharging of quantum batteries: the ergotropic Mpemba effect

 Therefore, this allows us to conclude that charging a battery with a displacement operation is a better resource than charging one using a squeezing operation since using the first will make the ergotropy dissipate slower.
 This is illustrated in Fig.~\ref{fig4}.

 \paragraph*{Conclusion -} Work extraction from quantum systems is a central focus in the field of quantum thermodynamics.
-We have shown that for Gaussian systems the ergotropy (maximal extractable work from non passive state) can be written in terms of a relative entropy which can be used to derive analytic results.
-In this letter, we show that a Mpemba effect occurs in the discharge dynamics of quantum batteries.
+We have shown that for Gaussian systems the ergotropy (maximal extractable work from nonpassive state) can be written in terms of a relative entropy which can be used to derive analytic results.
+In this Letter, we show that a Mpemba effect occurs in the discharge dynamics of quantum batteries.
 Furthermore, our work represents a rare example of Mpemba physics, which is analytically tractable and sheds important quantitative insight into how the effect occurs.
-Perhaps most importantly, by formulating our work in phase space, we open the door to immediate experimental investigation, as there are a multitude of experimental platforms in quantum optics and mesoscopic physics where phase-space distributions are routinely extracted.
+Perhaps most importantly, by formulating the problem in the phase space representation, we open the door to immediate experimental investigation, as there are a multitude of experimental platforms in quantum optics and mesoscopic physics where phase-space distributions are routinely extracted.

 \onecolumngrid